Microsoft Edge Privacy Whitepaper

 Web apps and Pinned sites

-When you pin a site, it will be added to your taskbar or dock.
-This data is stored locally on your device.
-For some sites, info about whether the site has been pinned is shared with the site, so the site knows not to prompt to be pinned.
-You can manage your pinned sites from the taskbar or dock.
-Pinned sites open in Microsoft Edge windows and use the same site permissions and diagnostic data about how you use the browser and sites you visit as that version of Microsoft Edge.
+When you pin a site, it is added to your taskbar or dock.
+The data is stored locally on your device.
+For some sites, information about whether the site has been pinned is shared with the site, so the site knows not to prompt to pin.
+You may manage your pinned sites from the taskbar or dock.
+Pinned sites open in Microsoft Edge windows and use the same site permissions and diagnostic data settings as the specific version of Microsoft Edge.

 Windows Defender Application Guard

 Windows Defender Application Guard (WDAG) is a feature available for organizations.
 When Windows Defender Application Guard is turned on, Microsoft Edge opens untrusted sites inside an isolated container.
 The use of a container helps protect the resources in your organization from malicious sites or phishing attacks.
 The feature is only turned on with group policies that are managed by your organization.
 It is only available on recent versions of Windows 10 and later.
 WDAG collects product improvement diagnostic data about opening untrusted sites in the isolated container, such as how long it takes to open a new Application Guard window.

 With your permission, WDAG also collects information about how you use the browser and information about sites you visit.
 To turn off the diagnostic data collection for Microsoft Edge on Windows 10 and later, open Start > Settings > Privacy and select Diagnostics & feedback.
 To disable diagnostic data collection for all other platforms, go to

 edge://settings/privacy in a normal browsing session and turn off the Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports setting.